 These High-Yield Stocks Pay A Lot More Income Than You Think…

-Despite the financial fallout of the Covid-19 pandemic, these companies disbursed $483 billion to their stockholders in 2021, up from $483 billion last year.
+Despite the financial fallout of the Covid-19 pandemic, these companies disbursed $511.2 billion to their stockholders in 2021, up from $483 billion last year.
 That’s approximately $1.4 billion per day.

 At least, that’s the official count.
 The true payout is even higher.
 That’s because there are dozens of supplemental dividends that go unreported each quarter.
 By unreported, I’m not talking about some secret way of transferring cash to a select group of well-connected insiders.
 These extra payments are dished out openly and uniformly to all shareholders.
 But they are irregular and non-recurring.

 So by definition, they are considered “special,” not ordinary.
 As such, these distributions aren’t reflected in the yields you see quoted on popular financial sites like Yahoo or Morningstar.

 But trust me, the cash is just as green and spends just the same as any other dividend.
 And these special payments typically come in much bigger denominations, often 10 to 20 times larger than the firm’s regular quarterly dividend.

 There’s no special trick or complicated system to capturing these dividends — you just have to know where to look…

 Like Getting Years Of Dividends… All At Once